B&F: 1797

 are no records from the woodland Fineshade Rothamsted light trap in

-the eight years to 2000 although the moth occurs in the large area
+the eight years to 2000 although the moth certainly used to occur in the large area

 of birch less than half a mile away.
 This seems to suggest that the